 Five ways to report suspicious activity:

-- Report suspicious sales activities in your neighbourhood to Crime Stoppers.
+5. Report suspicious sales activities.You can report suspicious sales activities in your neighbourhood to Crime Stoppers.

 Customers who have spotted a scam